easyCZ/SLIP-A-2015/report/hayden.md

 contained the ECG filtering circuit, a simple potential divider for the temperature sensor, and the nRF51 Development Kit (nRF51-DK).
-The NRF51-DK provides an easy interface to the nRF51822 microprocessor, which includes an analogue to digital converter (ADC) and Bluetooth Low Energy transceiver.
+The NRF51-DK provides an easy interface to the nRF51822 microprocessor, which includes an analog to digital converter (ADC) and Bluetooth Low Energy transceiver.

 Note: While efforts have been made to distinguish in the following sections where "work" was exclusively carried out by either myself or Roy, a large amount